Preschool - Infant Program

 Building Communication Skills

 Description is a narration of what is happening in the child’s world.
 Parallel talk involves utilizing the word “you”, as in “You pulled off your sock!”
-Self Talk involves using the word “I”, as in “I will pick you up again as soon as I wash my hands.”
-Children benefit from the use of self-talk as it allows them to learn from what is happening around them, make connections, and communicates respect from adult to child.
+Self-talk involves using the word “I”, as in “I will pick you up again as soon as I wash my hands.”
+Children benefit from the use of self-talk as it allows them to learn from what is happening around them, make connections, and communicate respect from adult to child.

 Expansion means to expand on the child’s language.
 For example, if the child says, “Muh.”
 The caregiver will expand that and say, “You want more milk.”
 Finally, an example of Expansion Plus would be if the child said, “Bye bye,” an adult may expand on that and add, “It’s time to get your things and go bye bye.”